-What’s the advantage of earning a CAS credential and a master’s degree?
+What’s the advantage of earning a CAS credential and a master degree?

 Graduate certificates are important when pursuing a master’s degree because they can give you a leg up on employment once you graduate.
 You build knowledge, skill and credentials in a specialized area of interest above and beyond the master’s degree without extending your time at Falk.
-And when you graduate with a master’s degree and a Certificate of Advanced Study, the CAS letters next to your MA, MS, MSW or MFT on your new business cards are a valuable addition.
+And when you graduate with a master degree and a Certificate of Advanced Study, the CAS letters next to your M.A., M.S., M.S.W. or MFT on your new business cards are a valuable addition.

 What Our Students Are Saying

-A Certificate of Advanced Study (CAS) complements a MA in marriage and family therapy degree and other masters degrees, not to mention their marketability after graduation, with additional knowledge, skills, licensing and credentials in a specialized area.
-Additional licensing and credentialing strategically positions students in the counseling and mental health fields.
+A Certificate of Advanced Study (CAS) complements a M.A. in marriage and family therapy degree and other master degrees, not to mention their marketability after graduation, with additional knowledge, skills, licensing and credentials in a specialized area.
+Additional licensing and credentialing strategically position students in the counseling and mental health fields.
 Students wishing to pursue a university level-teaching career can further pursue a Ph.D. in Marriage and Family Therapy.

-Child counselors often work in facilities where there are children in need of mental health services.
+Therapists with a specialization in child therapy often work in facilities where there are children in need of mental health services.
 This often includes schools, hospitals, children’s homes, juvenile detention centers, domestic violence shelters, homeless shelters, and social service offices.
-Like many other counseling professionals, child counselors can also usually choose to open their own private practices.
+Like many other counseling professionals, therapists with a specialization in child therapy can also usually choose to open their own private practices.
 In doing so, they may counsel children in their offices, or travel to the children’s homes or schools.

-The Certificate of Advanced Studies in Child Therapy is restricted to baccalaureate prepared licensed/certified professionals, and students currently enrolled in master’s level licensure qualifying programs.
+The Certificate of Advanced Studies in Child Therapy is restricted to baccalaureate prepared licensed/certified professionals, students currently enrolled in a master level licensure qualifying programs. and post-masters professional applicants.
 GRE’s are not required.
 Psychopathology (or its equivalent) is required for completion of the Child Therapy CAS.
-Because Psychopathology is a required course in the SWK, MFT and MHC master’s degree programs, it is not listed as a course in the Child Therapy CAS.
+Because Psychopathology is a required course in the SWK, MFT and MHC master degree programs, it is not listed as a course in the Child Therapy CAS.
 However, applicants who previously completed a master’s degree, and did not have Psychopathology in their course of study, must take a Psychopathology course in addition to the required 12 credits in the CAS.